-- 1. If you will be involved with the drafting of a request for proposal (RFP), you must complete, sign, and return this form to your Minnesota Department of Health (MDH) contact prior to participating in such work. - 2.
+- 1. If you will be involved with the drafting of a Request for Proposal (RFP), you must complete, sign, and return this form to your Minnesota Department of Health (MDH) contact prior to participating in such work. - 2.
 If you will be involved with the reviewing of submitted applications: - a.
 Obtain the list of submitted applications from your MDH contact. - b.
 Complete, sign, and return this form to your MDH contact prior to receiving any applications. - 3.
-If you will be involved with both drafting of an RFP and reviewing submitted applications, you must complete, sign, and return this form twice. - 4.
-Submit the completed, and signed, form to your MDH Contact.
+If you will be involved with both drafting of an RFP and reviewing submitted applications, you must complete, sign, and return this form twice.